 Mexican gray wolf: females weigh around 50-65 pounds and males weigh around 80-85 pounds.

 Wolves do NOT kill for amusement.
-What may look like sport killing is actually surplus killing.
-Surplus killing happens when a predator kills more prey than it can eat.
-This behavior usually occurs when there is an abundance of prey and when hunting becomes more difficult.
+What may look like 'sport' killing is actually surplus killing.
+Surplus killing is a behavior characterized by a predator that kills more than it can eat, most often when there is an abundance of prey and when hunting becomes more difficult; such as in colder months.
 Surplus killing is done to cache food for later.
 It is essentially to gather as much easy prey as possible and stockpile it.
-Animals like bears, big cats, and of course, wolves exhibit this behavior on occasion.
-Specifically, when wolves surplus kill, they almost always return to the kill site over the course of several weeks to finish the un-eaten food.
+Other animals such as big cats, foxes, coyotes, and bears exhibit this behavior on occasion.
+Specifically, when a wolf surplus kills, they almost always return to the kill site over the course of several days or weeks to consume the uneaten food.
 In wolves, surplus killing is quite rare.

 Sources: